SysKitTeam/docs-point/docs/governance-and-automation/security-compliance-checks/workspaces-with-expired-sharing-links.md

 Syskit Point detects expired sharing links in workspaces, which should be deleted to reduce clutter and increase security.

-Expired sharing links don't provide access anyway; therefore, deleting them poses a low-impact action, but still contributes to improved security posture of your tenant.
+Expired sharing links don't provide access anyway; therefore, deleting them poses a low-impact action, but still contributes to the improved security posture of your tenant.

 ## Workspaces with Expired Sharing Links Policy